A free trial is the best ways to get free Usenet access

 And remember, most trials require you to cancel before the trial’s over if you don’t want to be charged.
 So, if you don’t like the provider or don’t want to subscribe long-term, remember your trial end date and cancel before it ends!

 Psst.
-There's actually a third way to get free Usenet access, but it's a bit complicated and for advanced users only.
+There are actually other ways to access free Usenet servers, but it's a bit complicated and for advanced users only.
 Therefore, we recommend you stick with the much easier methods above.

 Happy downloading!